Structures of Equality book coming summer 2026!

 All 6 situations shown below can be represented with this one structure.

-As students progress into 4th grade, they are confronted with number stories “in which one quantity is multiplied by a specified number to get another quantity (e.g., “a is n times as much as b.”)… Students should be able to identify and verbalize which quantity is being multiplied and which number tells how many times.”
+In 4th-grade, the complexity increases.
+Students work with number stories “in which one quantity is multiplied by a specified number to get another quantity (e.g., “a is n times as much as b.”)… Students should be able to identify and verbalize which quantity is being multiplied and which number tells how many times.”
 (NC DPI Unpacking Grade 4, June 2022)

 Conclusion